Integrate your custom tools and databases with your BRYTER module. Then add these integrations to your module as actions.

 What is required to set up a new custom integration?

 Please get in touch with your BRYTER Customer Success Manager or Sales Representative to discuss a custom integration solution for your tool or database.
-Once you’ve reached out to us, we will coordinate a kickoff meeting with a BRYTER Solution Architect.
-Together, we’ll work as a team to define the appropriate custom integration plan for your business and technical needs.
+Once you have reached out to us, we will coordinate a kickoff meeting with a BRYTER Solution Architect.
+Together, we will work as a team to define the appropriate custom integration plan for your business and technical needs.
 During the implementation phase, the following information must be provided: